Probate Q&A Series

 • If a remainderman dies before the life tenant, their interest does not automatically revert to the surviving remaindermen.

-• That deceased remainderman’s share transfers through probate under intestate succession (§ 29-30).
+• That deceased remainderman’s share generally passes through their estate under a will or intestacy.

 • The deed itself stays unchanged until you record a new document to clear title.

 Updating the deed upon your sibling’s death is not mandatory but often advisable to simplify future transfers.
 This deed update can occur through a new conveyance deed signed by the personal representative of your sibling’s estate.
-Otherwise, expect to handle the matter during the life tenant’s probate.
+Otherwise, expect to handle the matter through administration of the deceased remainderman’s estate rather than through probate of the life tenant’s expired life estate.

 2. Key Takeaways